-When you inherit an IRA from someone, you become the beneficiary of that plan.
+When you inherit an IRA from someone, you become the beneficiary of that account.
 Even if you’re already familiar with all the rules for an IRA you contribute to, the rules for beneficiaries are a bit different.
-In some cases, you’ll be able to avoid some of the penalties that go along with withdrawals from other IRAs.
+In some cases, you’ll be able to avoid some of the penalties that go along with early withdrawals from other IRAs.

 Death and the Traditional IRA

 Beneficiaries don’t have to worry about the 10% early withdrawal penalty traditional IRAs have.
 This is true regardless of the IRA owner’s or beneficiary’s age.
 However, distributions from an inherited traditional IRA are taxable.
 This is referred to as “income in respect of a decedent.”
 That means if the owner would have paid tax, the income is taxable to the beneficiary.

 If you inherit the IRA from your spouse, you have the option to treat the IRA as your own.
 So, you can defer the IRS required minimum distribution until you reach age 72 (70½ if you reached 70½ prior to January 1, 2020).

 If you’re not a spouse (or you are a spouse but don’t choose to treat the IRA as your own), you might still qualify to get distributions over an extended period of time if the IRA owner died before January 1, 2020.
 There are different rules and methods to apply, depending on whether the owner reached age 70½, but in any case, distributions must start by December 31 of the year after the owner died.
 That generally means if the owner died in 2019, you must take your first distribution by December 31, 2020.
 Otherwise, the entire IRA balance must be distributed within 5 years.